anasfik/public-apis-json-api/README.md

 tsc init
 ```

-that's it, you can work on it as you want
+That's it, you can work on it as you want